Popmotion/popmotion/docs/blog/draft-popmotion-8-beta.md

 ## How to get in touch

-Please raise any issues you have on our GitHub issues page and I'll try and be quick to address them.
+Please raise any issues you have (bugs, thoughts, feature requests) on our [GitHub issues](https://github.com/Popmotion/popmotion/issues) page and I'll try and be quick to address them.

 Thanks again for helping me with this.